Documentation

 1. open the target workspace

-3. select the device in the browser chooser
+3. click Pair USB device and select the device in the browser chooser

-4. click Rescan if it does not appear immediately
+4. click Rescan in the dialog if it does not appear immediately

 If pairing has not happened yet, the workspace cannot treat the hardware as available no matter how healthy the device itself is.